Space of isospectral periodic tridiagonal matrices: Topology near degeneration locus

 Finally, consider any fixed point $x=L_\sigma$ of $\Xneps$.
 The tangent representation at $x$ is isomorphic to the standard action of

-on $\Co^n$ (the infinitesimal action just rotates off-diagonal entries, so that the angles of rotation sum to zero).
-However the action of $T^{n-1}$ in the neighborhood of the corresponding fixed point of $Y$ is exactly the same by the definition of $Y$.
+on $\Co^n$ (the infinitesimal action just rotates off-diagonal entries, so that the angles of rotation sum to zero). \edt{This action coincides with the action of $T^{n-1}$ in the neighborhood of the corresponding fixed point of $Y$, by the definition of $Y$}.
 Therefore the local Euler classes of $\Xneps$ and $Y$ coincide at each fixed point.

 Proposition \ref{propClassificationEarlier} then implies the existence of $T^{n-1}$-homeomorphism $\Xneps\cong Y$. \end{proof}